Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Easy Updates Manager allows you to manage all WordPress updates, including core, plugin, theme, and translation updates.
 See our guide on how to better manage automatic WordPress updates for detailed instructions.

-We hope this article helped you learn how to disable plugin updates in WordPress and why you shouldn’t do that.
-You may also want to see our guide on how to hide unnecessary items from WordPress admin and our expert picks for the best WordPress backup plugins to protect your website content.
+We hope this article helped you learn how to disable plugin updates in WordPress and why you shouldn’t do it.
+You may also want to see our guide on whether to update WordPress or plugins first and how to rollback WordPress updates.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.